 Why Become a Volunteer Student Note Taker?

-Student note takers provide the valuable resource of sharing their notes with a SCC student who is registered through the Accessibility Services Office with a documented disability.
+Student note takers provide the valuable resource of sharing their notes with an SCC student who is registered through DSS with a documented disability.

 Student note takers are provided with a $25 gift certificate (for a full semester of sharing notes) to the SCC Bookstore as a thank-you for volunteering.